-The multi-purpose lecture theater can accommodate about 100 people and is used for community events as well as university and junior college classes.
+The multi-purpose space can accommodate about 100 people and is used for community events as well as university and junior college classes.

-This creative space consists of five sub-sections: Play, Expression, Rhythm, Shaping, and Experiments.
+This creative space consists of five sub-sections: Playing, Expression, Nursing, Rhythm, Crafts, Experiments.
 While functioning as a place to learn about children through practice, the Piazza Workshop is also open to the community as a venue of exchange between children and students.